The Education for All Handicapped Children Act (EAHCA) of

 Duration of services.
 Your child may be eligible

-for services beyond the 180 days of a traditional school
+for services beyond the traditional school

 Identifying and evaluating the disability.
 Your child must be

 officially evaluated for having a disability through specific testing

 procedures.
 Health, vision, hearing, social and emotional development,

 included during this evaluation.

 Free and appropriate education.

 The needs vary for each child with a disability but include education and